Samreay/ChainConsumer/README.md

 ### Update History

+##### 0.22.0
+* Adding option to specify the confidence interval (area) for parameter summaries.
+* Adding three extra methods for parameter summaries from Andrae 2010: max symmetric, max shortest and max central stats.

 ##### 0.21.7
 * Fixing a bug that caused ChainConsumer to crash in some cases when you specified a number of parameters.